⚡ Quick answer: build an ECG quality program in 5 steps

 | Trunk cable (worn connector, broken shielding) | 50/60 Hz interference, intermittent disconnections, signal loss in specific leads | Every 18–24 months |

 Replacing only one component while leaving aged peers in the chain produces inconsistent results.
-MedLinket manufactures all three at ISO 13485:2016 (TÜV) certified facilities with $5M product liability insurance.
-Built for the durability cycle of an active department.
+MedLinket manufactures all three at ISO 13485:2016 (TÜV) certified facilities, with product-liability insurance up to USD 5M, built for the durability cycle of an active department.

-- ECG Electrodes — patented eccentric design, foam/cloth/hydrogel/radiolucent options
+- ECG electrodes — patented eccentric design, with foam/cloth/hydrogel/radiolucent options

-- ECG Trunk Cables — brand-matched connectors for 30+ monitor brands
+- ECG trunk cables — brand-matched connectors for many monitor brands

-Standard center-snap electrodes amplify cable pull and patient motion directly into the ECG signal.
-In a quality audit, these show up as false ST changes, motion artifact alarms, and intermittent "Leads Off" events that get attributed to clinician technique when the real cause is the electrode design.
+Standard center-snap electrodes transmit cable pull and patient motion fairly directly into the ECG signal.
+In an audit these show up as false ST changes, motion-artifact alarms and intermittent "leads off" events that get attributed to clinician technique when the real cause is electrode design.

-MedLinket's patented eccentric (off-center) electrode design (Patent CN202120112524.5) places the snap connection on a flexible base, allowing 180–360° cable rotation without disturbing the electrode-skin interface.
-The eccentric design provides ≥2× the mechanical resistance of conventional center-snap electrodes against cable pull.
+MedLinket's patented eccentric (off-center) electrode design (patent CN202120112524.5) places the snap connection off-center on a flexible base, so cable rotation is less likely to disturb the electrode-skin interface.
+In MedLinket internal bench pull-testing across 0°–90°, the eccentric design withstood roughly double or more the pull force of a conventional center-snap design before disconnection (internal bench data, not a clinical-outcome claim).

-🔗 Patented Eccentric ECG Electrodes — Eliminate Cable-Pull Artifact at the Source
+🔗 Patented eccentric ECG electrodes — reduce cable-pull artifact at the source

-For QC programs running monthly audits, switching to eccentric electrodes is one of the single highest-leverage hardware changes.
-The off-center connection point eliminates a category of artifact your audit was previously attributing to clinician technique.
+For programs running monthly audits, switching to eccentric electrodes is one of the higher-leverage hardware changes available — the off-center connection reduces a category of artifact an audit was previously attributing to clinician technique.

-- Eccentric off-center adult: V0014H-L — for telemetry & Holter where patients move
+- Eccentric off-center adult: for telemetry & Holter where patients move

-Here's exactly how to roll out this program in your department.
+Here's how to roll out this program in your department.

 | Week | Task | Owner |